SoccerMaster: A Vision Foundation Model for Soccer Understanding: Ablation on Multi-task Pretraining

 To investigate the impact of multi-task pretraining on model performance across different tasks, we conduct an ablation study by comparing two training strategies: (i) single-task training, where each task is learned independently, and (ii) multi-task training, where all tasks are jointly optimized.
 To ensure computational efficiency, both experiments are conducted using our compact SoccerMaster variant.

-According to the results presented in Table~\ref{tab:ablation_multitask}, we draw the following observations: (i) For keypoint detection, line detection, and event classification, both strategies yield comparable performance~(within a 1\% margin). (ii) However, multi-task pretraining substantially improves vision-language alignment~(top-1: 32.6\% $\rightarrow$ 36.8\%), indicating that joint optimization provides complementary supervisory signals for semantic understanding. (iii) Conversely, athlete detection suffers noticeable degradation~(AP@50: 88.3\% $\rightarrow$ 82.0\%, mAP: 43.8\% $\rightarrow$ 37.5\%), which we attribute to the limited capacity of the compact variant struggling with large-scale multi-task optimization.
+According to the results presented in Tab.~\ref{tab:ablation_multitask}, we draw the following observations: (i) For keypoint detection, line detection, and event classification, both strategies yield comparable performance~(within a 1\% margin). (ii) However, multi-task pretraining substantially improves vision-language alignment~(top-1: 32.6\% $\rightarrow$ 36.8\%), indicating that joint optimization provides complementary supervisory signals for semantic understanding. (iii) Conversely, athlete detection suffers noticeable degradation~(AP@50: 88.3\% $\rightarrow$ 82.0\%, mAP: 43.8\% $\rightarrow$ 37.5\%), which we attribute to the limited capacity of the compact variant struggling with large-scale multi-task optimization.

-To validate this hypothesis, we train our full-scale SoccerMaster exclusively on athlete detection and compare it with the multi-task variant shown in Table~\ref{fig:architecture}.
-The single-task model achieves only marginal improvements: +0.5\% AP@50, +0.5\% mAP, +0.9\% jersey number accuracy, and +0.2\% role accuracy.
-These minimal gains confirm that, given sufficient model capacity, multi-task pretraining can achieve near-optimal performance on individual tasks while simultaneously learning robust representations for diverse downstream applications.
+To validate this hypothesis, we train our full-scale SoccerMaster exclusively on athlete detection and identification, and compare it with the multi-task variant shown in Tab.~3 in the main paper.
+The single-task model yields performance levels comparable to our multi-task model ($-0.3\%$ AP@50, $-0.5\%$ mAP), while showing marginal improvements in jersey number accuracy ($+0.8\%$) and role accuracy ($+0.1\%$).
+These negligible fluctuations confirm that, given sufficient model capacity, multi-task pretraining can achieve comparable performance on individual tasks while simultaneously learning robust representations for diverse downstream applications.